quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 : [](https://www.iana.org/assignments/qlog){: brackets="angle"}

-IANA is requested to create the "qlog event extension schema identifer" registry at [](https://www.iana.org/assignments/qlog) for the purpose of registering event extension schema.
+IANA is requested to create the "qlog event extension schema URI" registry at [](https://www.iana.org/assignments/qlog) for the purpose of registering event extension schema.
 It has the following format: